asstronut/earthquake-usgs/README.md

 For a more detailed understanding of the data, you can refer to the original [documentation](https://earthquake.usgs.gov/data/comcat/).

 To view an example of data response, please refer to the image below:

 **DATASET IMAGE**

+The image below shows the earthquake event from data that has been pulled:

+**EARTHQUAKE EVENT DATA IMAGE**

 ## Technology
 - Cloud platform: Google Cloud